 - Seeking suppression of evidence based upon perceived violations of the law or Constitution

 - Challenging the case at trial if necessary

 Getting a chance at a clean slate can be challenging if you do not know what you are doing.
 So why not put the law on your side?
-Contact me, attorney Dylan Greenwood, today by calling my Winston-Salem office at 336-794-6138 or by scheduling an initial consultation online.
-See how I can help you or your child get that well-deserved second chance.
+Contact us today by calling our Winston-Salem office at 336-794-6138 or by scheduling an initial consultation online.
+See how we can help you or your child get that well-deserved second chance.